Awooochy/WinlogRAT/README.md

 # WinlogRAT
-Remote Access Trojan written in C# controled from Telegram
+Remote Access Trojan written in C# controled from Telegram This is only for education purposes and showing proof that chatgpt can code malware in the wrong hands.
+Never use this program for malicious purposes.
+Forbiden any use that is not educational or for research.
+I had near to zero knowledge of c# when I did this.
+I'm scared of the stuff chatgpt can do for a professional malware programmer.